zaiisao/Documentation/en/Recording/recording_voice_video.md

 -   Individual recording: To record the voice and video stream respectively for each user ID.
 -   Composite recording: To mix the voice and video recordings for different users in the same channel; the video mixing layout is also supported.

-> The Recording SDK must use the same channel profile as the Agora Native/Web SDK, otherwise issues may occur.
+> The On-premise Recording SDK must use the same channel profile as the Agora Native/Web SDK, otherwise issues may occur.
 ### <a name ="individualrecording"></a>Individual Recording

 Individual recording enables the SDK to record the voice and video respectively for each user ID in the channel.